SlowBubble/match-grader/README.md

 ## P2

+- Store the sort state in url for easier sharing
 - Consider making upDownArrowJumpsToStartTime = true always (remove impl that uses it).
 - Design a better pub-sub for when video time passes a key point.
 - Think of other features for watch mode